 (2) For the purposes of paragraph (a) of the definition of owner in relation to Crown land in section 5(1) a person who is a proprietor of the land within the meaning of paragraph (b) of the definition of proprietor in the Transfer of Land Act 1893 section 4(1) is prescribed.

+11A.
+Restriction on circumstances where person treated as owner (s.
+5(2))

+(1) For the purposes of section 16(b), in the circumstances where a person who holds an interest referred to in regulation 10(1)(a) has signed an application in respect of land on which a building or incidental structure is, or is proposed to be, located no other person is to be treated as the owner of the land.

+(2) For the purposes of section 16(b), in the circumstances where a person who holds an interest referred to in regulation 10(1)(b) has signed an application in respect of land on which a building or incidental structure is, or is proposed to be, located no other person is to be treated as the owner of the land.

+[Regulation 11A inserted in Gazette 15 Jun 2012 p.
+2513.]

 11. Fees

 The fee for an application of a kind mentioned in an item set out in Schedule 2 is the fee specified in that item in relation to the application.